 Duke, M & Nowicki, S. (2005) The Emory Dyssemia Index.
-Invited Chapter in Manusov, V. (Ed) Beyond Words: A Sourcebook of Methods for Measuring nonverbal Cues.
+In Manusov, V. (Ed) Beyond Words: A Sourcebook of Methods for Measuring nonverbal Cues.
 New York: Erlbaum Associates. pp 35-46.

 Gentry, W. & Duke, M. (Submitted for publication) How to win and lose an election: Applications of nonverbal communication in political debates.
 Journal of Nonverbal Behavior